 Home price appreciation has been the big story in Oregon for the last few of years.
 Housing markets across the state have outpaced the national average, in terms of price appreciation.
 This is true for the broader Pacific Northwest as well.

-In fact, Oregon posted some of the biggest year-over-year gains of any state in the country during 2016 and 2017.
-And while prices have slowed down a bit since then, they are expected to continue rising throughout 2020.
-According to Zillow, prices in Oregon have risen 2.9% over the past 12 months and are expected to rise another 3.2% over the year.
+In fact, Oregon posted some impressive gains over the past year, and they are expected to continue rising throughout 2021.
+According to Zillow, prices in Oregon have risen 10% over the past 12 months and are expected to continue rising over the year.

 2. Loan limits have increased.

 As we’ve written in previous blog posts, the loan limits for Oregon have been increased for 2021.
 Federal housing officials increased the limits for conventional and FHA loans in response to rising home values.

 Note: Home buyers with sufficient income can borrow more than these maximum amounts.
 When a home loan exceeds the limits for the county where the home is located, it is referred to as a jumbo mortgage loan.